d-002/fast-voronoi/README.md

     Provides additional utilities, like adding such objects, or multiplying them by a number.

     - `Cell`: a site, made of a 2D position (`v2` object) and a weight (floating-point value, should be strictly greater than zero).

+    - `Options`: a wrapper around settings used for the generation of polygons, like how many segments to put when rasterizing curved lines, or whether to subdivide straight lines the same way (useful when using the package with Manim).

 ## Performance